tuxmart/keycloak-cas/README.md

 CAS identity provider for Keycloak

 > **Note**
 > This package is actively maintained and used in production with the latest Keycloak release.
-However, we do not publish pre-built packages for external use.
+However, we do not currently publish pre-built packages for external use.

 ## Local development
 Make sure you have the following installed: